 The Board is responsible for the implementation of policies governing its own processes.
-The Board and Superintendent share the responsibility for implementation of policies relating to the Board-Superintendent relationship.
-The Superintendent is responsible for the implementation of the other policies.
+The Board and Superintendent share the responsibility for the implementation of policies relating to the Board-Superintendent relationship.
+The Superintendent is responsible for the implementation of administrative procedures.